rapiz1/tinykv/README.md

+# Submission

+This is my submission for PingCap TalentPlan TinyKV course.
+You can find more about me on [my GitHub homepage](https://github.com/Rapiz1).

+## Correctness

+I tried my best to complete the project, but still failed to pass some tests of 3B splitting.
+All other tests should pass.

+## Contribution

+I encounterd some issues when learning this course and actively seeked to fix them, finally getting 8 pull requests merged.
+[Most are trival.](https://github.com/tidb-incubator/tinykv/pulls?q=is%3Apr+author%3ARapiz1)

+## Attention

+Due to [tinykv#217](https://github.com/tidb-incubator/tinykv/issues/217), this program may block forever on many Linux distros e.g. Arch Linux.
+Make sure `/tmp` is not mounted on tmpfs.

+I personally use a modified version of directio to work around this issue.

+Steps:

+- Go to `GOPATH`
+- Find `pkg/mod/github.com/ncw/directio@v1.0.4/`, the specified version may vary.
+- Edit `direct_io_unix.go` and remove O_DIRECT from flags.

 # The TinyKV Course

 This is a series of projects on a key-value storage system built with the Raft consensus algorithm.
 These projects are inspired by the famous [MIT 6.824](http://nil.csail.mit.edu/6.824/2018/index.html) course, but aim to be closer to industry implementations.
 The whole course is pruned from [TiKV](https://github.com/tikv/tikv) and re-written in Go.
 After completing this course, you will have the knowledge to implement a horizontal scalable, high available, key-value storage service with distributed transaction support and a better understanding of TiKV implementation.